USA Network

-USA Network (stylized as usa) is an American basic cable television channel owned by the NBCUniversal division of Comcast.
+USA Network (stylized in all lowercase as usa) is an American basic cable television channel owned by Versant.
 It was launched on September 22, 1977 as Madison Square Garden Sports Network, one of the first national sports cable television channels.

 It was relaunched under its current name on April 9, 1980, and in the years since then, USA steadily gained popularity through its original programming, a long-established partnership with WWF/WWE and, for many years, limited sports programming.
-USA increased its sports coverage significantly in 2022, after the shutdown of NBCSN, and now serves as the main cable component of NBC Sports.
+For more than 20 years, from 2004 to 2026, the network was owned by Comcast as part of NBCUniversal.
+USA increased its sports coverage significantly in 2022, after the initial shutdown of NBCSN, and served as the main cable component of NBC Sports until NBCSN was relaunched in 2025.

 As of November 2023, USA Network is available to approximately 70 million pay television households in the United States, down from its 2011 peak of 100 million households.

 History

 Madison Square Garden Sports Network (1977–1980)

 USA Network was launched on September 22, 1977, as the Madison Square Garden Sports Network (not to be confused with the New York City-area regional sports network now known as the MSG Network).
 The network was founded by cable provider UA-Columbia Cablevision and the Madison Square Garden Corp.
-From its first two decades, the network was run by chairwoman and CEO Kay Koplovitz.
+For its first two decades, the network was run by chairwoman and CEO Kay Koplovitz.
 The channel was one of the first national cable television channels, utilizing satellite delivery as opposed to the then-industry standard microwave relay to distribute its programming to cable systems.
 Unlike other cable networks at the time, it also was the first to rely greatly on advertising revenue.
 At launch the network mostly broadcast sporting events from Madison Square Garden to a national audience (sharing programming with the aforementioned MSG Network).
 The network quickly added a mix of college and less well-known professional sports held at other venues, similar to those found during the early years of ESPN.
 In 1978, children's programming was also added to the lineup.